 UPDATE FROM JULY 2018: CMS blocked risk adjustment payments right around the time when insurers were pricing plans.
 This is likely to cause a large rate hike for 2019 (especially since the mandate is gone in 2019, short term plans are expanded, association health plans expanded, and repeal and replace is still on the table).
 UDPATE: CMS reversed the freeze and reinstated the payments after getting pushback from insurers.

-UPDATE FROM 2018: Trump repealed the individual mandate by executive order.
+UPDATE FROM 2018: Trump effectively repealed the individual mandate by executive order (the change was then made in a Trump era tax bill).
 Shortly after 20 states joined together in a court case that charges that without the mandate the Affordable Care Act is illegal.
 Trump and his administration then stepped aside and refused to defend the Affordable Care Act.
 If the states win their case it could undo the Affordable Care Act including key protections like preexisting conditions protections.
 In this way Trump’s administration would have repealed the ACA through the court system and executive branch without having to go through Congress or replace the Affordable Care Act.
 This is yet another example of how Republicans are still implementing their plan to break ObamaCare.

 UPDATE FROM OCTOBER 2017 (TRUMP CUTS CSR PAYMENTS): Below we will tell you the story of how Trump threatening to cut Cost-Sharing Reduction (CSR) payments caused premium spike this year.
 For an update, as of October 12th, 2017, those payments have actually been cut.
 Learn more.
 TIP: See a study from HHS that shows that cutting CSR payments will send the healthcare economy into a death spiral and a study from the CBO on the effects of cutting Cost Sharing Reduction assistance.